rudderlabs/rudderstack-docs/destinations/klaviyo.md

 In the above snippet, RudderStack captures relevant information about the user such as the `email`, `phone` as well as the associated traits of that user.

 {% hint style="info" %}
 The `email` or `phone` trait is a mandatory trait for mapping a user to Klaviyo.
 If a user already exists, the new values will be updated for that user .
-You can further add the user to the list by adding `listId` in the `properties` within the `traits`.
+You can further add the user to the list by adding `listId` in the `properties` within the `traits`, this will override the `listId` you used in Control-Plane for this event.
 You can also subscribe the user to a list by setting `subscribe` option to `true`.
 {% endhint %}

 {% hint style="info" %}
-If you are a GDPR-compliant business, you will need to include `consent` in your API call. `consent` is a Klaviyo-specific property and only accepts the following values: `email`, `web`, `sms`, `directmail`, and `mobile`.
-If you are updating the consent for a phone number, or would like to send an opt-in SMS to the profile (for double opt-in lists), include an `smsConsent` key in the properties with a value of `true` or `false`.
+Similar to `listId` adding `consent` and `smsConsent` property will override the value stored in Control-Plane fot the specific event.
+{% endhint %}

+{% hint style="info" %}
+NOTE: Adding or Subscribing users to specific list is only available in cloud-mode integration.
 {% endhint %}

 ## Group